ministryofjustice/analytical-platform-mlflow/README.md

 > [!CAUTION]
 > **This deployment is not production-ready in its current state.**
->
-> Trivy security scanning has identified multiple HIGH risk security issues in the Helm chart configuration, including:
+> Trivy security scanning has identified multiple HIGH risk security issues in the Helm chart configuration.
->
-> - Missing security contexts (privilege escalation, root access)
+> Missing security contexts allow privilege escalation and root access, writable root filesystems pose security risks, and seccomp profiles are not configured.
-> - Writable root filesystems
-> - Missing seccomp profiles
 > These issues must be addressed before deploying to production environments.

 > [!IMPORTANT]